cpb8010/mc-vosm/README.md

 ## How to Use
 Clone this repository, install prerequisite libraries, compile, and run.

+Cite this work:

+C. Bellmore, R. Ptucha, and A. Savakis, “Fusing of Depth and Color for an Improved Active Shape Model,” Proc.
+IEEE Int.
+Conf.
+Image Processing, (ICIP 2013), Melbourne Australia, 2013.

 More help can be found on the [wiki](https://github.com/cpb8010/mc-vosm/wiki)

 ##Origin